Lumis Life

 Intellectual honesty requires acknowledging what health-adjusted longevity models cannot do.

 They cannot predict the date of death.
 They produce probability distributions, not certainties.
 A client with a median life expectancy of 82 might die at 74 or live to 96.
-The model tells you the distribution of possibilities — it does not eliminate the uncertainty.
+The model tells you the distribution of possibilities.
+It does not eliminate the uncertainty.

 They depend on the quality of health information provided.
 A model can only adjust for conditions that are disclosed.
 If a client omits a significant diagnosis, the estimate will be too optimistic.